1981 World Series: Epilogue

 Key Dodger losses included Reggie Smith (who signed with the San Francisco Giants after the season), Davey Lopes (traded in the off season), Ron Cey (traded in 1982), Steve Garvey (who departed for the San Diego Padres in 1983).
 This marked the end of the 8 1/2-year Dodger infield of Garvey, Lopes, Russell and Cey.
 With a stronger farm system and adding valuable players via trade or free agency, they did win division titles in 1983 and 1985, while narrowly missing in 1982.
 However, they lost in the NLCS both years.
 Their success culminated with a world championship in 1988, becoming the only team to win two World Series between 1978 and 1990, and the only team to win more than one World Series title during the 1980s.
 However, since their 1988 World Series win, the Dodgers would not appear in another World Series until 2017 (which they lost to the Houston Astros), despite reaching the NLCS in 2008, 2009, 2013, and 2016.
 They would also appear in the World Series in 2018 against the Boston Red Sox, which they also lost.
 They finally broke their World Series Championship drought by winning in 2020 against the Tampa Bay Rays.
 They returned to the World Series in 2024, in which they defeated the Yankees.
+They would defend their title in 2025 against the Toronto Blue Jays.
 The Yankees, on the other hand, appeared in eight World Series (1996, 1998, 1999, 2000, 2001, 2003, 2009, and 2024) in that span, winning all but 2001, 2003 and 2024.

 Former Dodgers pitcher and later Spanish radio color analyst Fernando Valenzuela, who notably threw 147 pitches in the Dodgers Game 3 victory and was one of the Dodgers' most prominent players during the 1981 season, died shortly before the 2024 Dodgers-Yankees World Series rematch.
 The Dodgers afterwards announced plans to pay tribute to Valenzuela at the 2024 World Series.
 The Dodgers celebrated their World Series victory on what would have been Fernando's 64th birthday.
+The following season, the Dodgers defended their title and won the World Series against the Blue Jays in seven games.
+Game 7 was played on what would have been Fernando's 65th birthday.